555 Liberty Street SE Room 215

 Judges Pro Tem:

-Nominated by the presiding judge and authorized by city council to serve in case of the judge's illness, temporary absence or where necessary due to number of cases pending in the court:
+Nominated by the presiding judge and reappointed by city council to serve in case of the judge's illness, temporary absence or where necessary due to number of cases pending in the court:

 An arraignment is a first appearance in court with a plea being entered by the defendant.

 Persons who qualify for the Violations Bureau process will be able to appear beginning ten calendar days after receiving the ticket up to the date of appearance listed on the ticket.
 The Bureau will operate between the hours of 7:00 a.m. and 4:00 p.m., Monday through Friday.
-For more information regarding delegation of authority to Violations Bureau Clerks, see the Violation Bureau Order.
+For more information regarding delegation of authority to Violations Bureau Clerks, see the Violations Bureau Order.
 For information about fine reductions, see the Fine Reduction Schedule or the Parking Fine Reduction Schedule.

-Scheduled on Mondays, Wednesdays and Fridays at 8:30 a.m.
-Check-in is at 7:00 a.m.
-No one will be added to the docket after 8:30 a.m., when the court begins the morning session.
+Scheduled on Monday through Friday beginning at 8:30 a.m.
+Check-in begins at 7:00 a.m. and must be completed prior to 8:30 a.m., when the court begins the morning session.
 Persons scheduled to appear before the Municipal Judge are called in the order of check-in, on a first-come first-serve basis.
 Beginning September 1, 2015, a Spanish interpreter will be available on Monday and Friday mornings for arraignments.

 These are arraignments for out-of-custody defendants' making their first appearance.